25 Speed Dates in Dutch

 The next girl told me how she has always dreamed of going to Ireland so I gave her some travel tips and advised her to go to Galway rather than Dublin, and the next girl was shocked to see that I was speaking Dutch at my current level after just a month.
 Most of them were very impressed by this, but I tried to change the subject quickly to get the best out of the time I had.
 She was very curious though, so I said that I got to this stage by speaking as much as I could, every day if possible, from the very first day.
 I should actually be speaking better than this, but not meeting many people so frequently is slowing me down.

-The bell rang and I had a feeling she’d probably come ask me more questions during the break.
+The bell rang and I had a feeling she'd probably come ask me more questions during the break – not for my dating potential, but so I could help her teach better!

 The break is always the most interesting part